 weForms has a Google Maps form field option that lets you incorporate Google Maps right in your website’s contact form.
-Google Maps can be very helpful, because it provides you with a short profile of any location in the world.
-It can also be used to communicate location to your visitor.
+Google Maps can be very helpful because it provides you with a short profile of any location in the world.
+It can also be used to communicate the location to your visitor.

 You can see the nearby stores and find a suitable storehouse for the purchased product, which will store the product until the buyer collects it.

 Or if you have multiple deliveries to make in a state, you can pick the most cost-effective route for your delivery truck.

 Setup Google Map API Keys

 To setup your Google Maps API key, you will need to first create it on Google, then provide weForms with the API Key to authenticate your requests.

 - Field Label: Add a precise label.
 Keep in mind what you are exactly looking for.
 You may name the field “Country” to know about your applicant’s current Country.
 Or you can name the field as “Your Current City” to know about the city they are from.

 - Meta Key: This key is used to locate the information in the database.
 You must use a unique key for every field.